 - Engaging content paced to afford students the opportunity to self-monitor and receive feedback and coaching.
 Feedback and coaching are essential for student success in the virtual context.

-- Preparation for the next grade level for all rising sixth grade students and secondary students through boost/prep course.
+- Preparation for the next grade level for all rising sixth grade students and secondary students through boost/prep courses.

-- Pre-K through fourth grade students will continue using learning kits and Chromebooks with an additional feature of virtual check-in or phone support for our pre-K through second grade students.
+- Pre-K through fourth grade students will continue using learning kits, tablets, and Chromebooks.